Advertiser Disclosure

 15. Costco Travel

 Costco Travel is an in-house travel agency that’s only available to Costco members.
-Costco offers 2 levels of membership: Gold Star for $65 per year and Executive for $130 per year.
-Executive membership comes with a valuable extra perk for travelers — 2% back on your purchases through Costco Travel (up to $1,000)!
+Costco offers 2 membership levels: Gold Star for $65 per year and Executive for $130 per year.
+Executive membership comes with a valuable extra perk for travelers, 2% back on your purchases through Costco Travel (up to $1,250).

-Another great thing about Costco Travel is that you’ll sometimes find deals that offer extra shipboard credit or a Costco shop card as a bonus.
+Another great thing about Costco Travel is that you sometimes find deals that offer extra shipboard credit or a Costco shop card as a bonus.

-Costco Travel is easy to use and offers all of the search and filter functions found on any other website.
+Costco Travel is easy to use and offers all the search and filter functions found on other websites.

 Pros and Cons of Costco Travel